ZacharyHuang/WhoAmI/Resume-EN.md

 ##Self Evaluation

-- Strong logical thinking and good ability to solve the problem quickly.
+- Strong logical thinking and good ability to solve the problem quickly
-- High responsibility and good spirit of dedication.
+- High responsibility and good spirit of dedication
-- Excellent team work spirit, willing to communicate with others.
+- Excellent team work spirit, willing to communicate with others
-- Excellent adaptability and good pressure resistance.
+- Excellent adaptability and good pressure resistance